beetbox/beets/docs/plugins/index.rst

    Enables **bandcamp.com** autotagger with a fairly extensive amount of metadata.

 `beetstream`_
-   Is server implementation of the `SubSonic API`_ specification, allowing you to stream your music on a multitude of clients.
+   Server implementation of the `Subsonic API`_ specification, serving the beets library and (:doc:`smartplaylist <smartplaylist>` plugin generated) M3U playlists, allowing you to stream your music on a multitude of clients.

 `beets-bpmanalyser`_
    Analyses songs and calculates their tempo (BPM).